Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Saskatchewan

-Emissions in Saskatchewan are covered by a combination of provincial and federal carbon pricing mechanisms:
+All emissions in Saskatchewan are currently taxed through a combination of provincial and federal programs.

 Saskatchewan’s baseline and credit system is called the Saskatchewan Output Based Performance Standards (OBPS).
 The OBPS applies to industrial facilities that emit more than 25,000 tonnes of CO2e per year, except in the electricity generation and natural gas transmission sectors.